 What is the weekly schedule of events at the Bakersfield Jazz Workshop?

-- The BJW meets every Wednesday evening at La Corusse Rouge, with the following schedule.
+- The BJW meets every Tuesday evening at The MARK fine dining restaurant, with the following schedule.

 - 6:30 – 7:30 PM – Beginning Jazz Improvisation Class.